Home Serey Boxing

 Fist technique (Dall)

-Knee technique (Wai, Bokk, or Laeng Chunggong)
+Knee technique (Wei, Bokk, or Laeng Chunggong)

 Strengthening Exercises